 Nitric oxide (NO) is among the most important molecules your body produces naturally.
-It serves as a vasodilator, meaning it signals the muscles inside your blood vessels to relax to increase blood flow.
+It plays a role as a vasodilator; vasodilation refers to the signaling to the muscles inside your blood vessels to relax to increase blood flow.

-But just because its function can be summed up so briefly doesn’t mean it’s just another molecule.
-This 1992 Molecule of the Year touted research that led to a 1998 Nobel Prize.
+But just because its function can be summed up that easy doesn’t mean it’s just another molecule.
+This 1992 Molecule of the Year touted research that’s led to a 1998 Nobel Prize.
 (1)

 Researchers have found several supplements which increase your body’s production of nitric oxide.
 There are some purported nitric oxide supplements, however, which end up being disappointments.

-Below, you’ll find the benefits, suggested dosages, and side effects of the best nitric oxide supplements.
-Let’s maintain those healthy levels and get the most bang for your hard-earned buck!
+Below, you’ll find a guide to the benefits, suggested dosages, and side effects of the best nitric oxide supplements.
+That said, let’s boost nitric oxide and get the most bang for your hard-earned buck!

-What are the benefits of nitric oxide supplements?
+What are the benefits of nitric oxide boosting supplements?

-Nitric oxide supplements, or nitric oxide boosters, are compounds used to increase nitric oxide production in the body.
-When you take one of these, you’re not ingesting actual nitric oxide, but rather a nitric oxide precursor that is thought to encourage more NO production in the body.
+Nitric oxide supplements, or nitric oxide boosters, are compounds that work to increase nitric oxide production in the body.
+Often found in fat burners and pre workouts, when you take one of these, you’re not ingesting actual nitric oxide, but rather a nitric oxide precursor that is thought to encourage more NO production in the body.

 Why do people need nitric oxide supplements?